 The half marathon is a tricky distance when it comes to fueling.
 It borders on the line of whether you do or don’t need to fuel.
 The answer depends on a number of factors, like the amount of time you’ve been running long distances or how fast you can complete the race.

-For those new to running a half marathon, knowing when to fuel, how much to eat, and what to consume can be confusing.
+For those targeting their first half marathon, knowing when to fuel, how much to eat, and what to consume can be confusing.
 Ok fine, even after running them for years a lot of us are still trying to figure what we need!

-Do You Need to Fuel During a Half Marathon?
+Do I Need to Fuel During a Half Marathon?

 We can typically store about 90 minutes worth of glycogen stores (aka carbohydrates) in our muscles before it begins to deplete.
 Since most of us will take longer, there’s going to be a pay off for a smart race day fueling strategy.

 Running energy gels, chews, and some whole foods replenish the glycogen consumed by your body, providing a boost to continue forward at the same effort.

 Step one is to ensure you’ve eaten enough prior to the race, which is covered in depth in what to eat before a race!

 The most important part of half marathon nutrition is getting those calories before you actually need them.
 If you’re feeling low energy or have already bonked, then it’s too late and your performance will suffer.